Bob Kevoian: Personal life

 Kevoian was born in Los Angeles, California, to John Hike "Toby" Kevoian and Jean Baker.
 On April 2, 2005, he married his current wife, Becky Martin.
 He has a son named Toby.
 Kevoian has stepsons named Wade and Joey.
 Kevoian is almost always seen wearing a Los Angeles Dodgers hat as a tribute to his father, who was a longtime employee of the Dodgers, but considers himself "a big Cincinnati Reds fan."
 Kevoian is an avid guitar player and has written some of the lyrics and music for the show's comedic parodies.
 Kevoian's brother-in-law (Becky's brother) is world-renowned tuba player Rex Martin.
 Kevoian's younger brother is actor Peter Kevoian.
 His mother was on Let's Make a Deal and won a Brunswick pool table, which she traded for cases of oyster stew.
 She retired from the Los Angeles County Office of Education in Downey, California.
 Kevoian also likes to collect "large" ordinary items, such as coffee cups or safety pins that are extremely large compared to their normal sizes.
 Kevoian likewise keeps a collection of these "large" items in his studio.

+On June 7, 2023, Kevoian made a guest appearance on the Bob & Tom show to reveal he had been diagnosed with gastric cancer.
+Kevoian says the outlook is very good and he has responded to treatment well.
+While on the show Kevoian promoted his podcast "The Bob & Cancer show".
+The show includes him, his wife Becky Kevoian, and longtime Bob & Tom show friend Whit Grayson.
+The show chronicles his journey with cancer and highlights the humorous aspects of it.
+During his treatment, it has been stated that he has experienced no hair loss and his iconic mustache is still intact and ready to celebrate its 54th birthday on June 18, 2023.